O-LAP/home/README.md

 We highly encourage you to read the [guidelines](https://github.com/O-LAP/home/blob/master/guidelines.md) for this project before submitting a design.

 ### Maintain
+Fork and open a pull request to extend features/fix bugs.
+We will be publishing our contribution guidelines soon.
+We update tasks that need immediate attention at the following link.
 [Open Tasks](https://github.com/O-LAP/home/projects)

 ### Manage
 We are an open-source community and need community curation to make everything work.
 We are looking for people who can take up different roles.
+Use the Gitter or Slack link below to reach out.

 ## Credits
 - Github